lammps/lammps/doc/src/pair_bpm_spring.rst

    w = 1.0 - \left( \frac{r}{r_c} \right)^8 .

 This pair style is designed for use in a spring-based bonded particle model.
-It mirrors the construction of the :doc:`bpm/spring <bond_bpm_spring>` bond style.
+It mirrors the construction of the :doc:`bpm/spring
+<bond_bpm_spring>` bond style.

+This pair interaction is always applied to pairs of nonbonded particles that are within the interaction distance.
+For pairs of bonded particles that are within the interaction distance, there is the option to either include this pair interaction and overlay the pair force over the bond force or to exclude this pair interaction such that the two particles only interact via the bond force.
+See discussion of the *overlay/pair* option for BPM bond styles and the :doc:`special_bonds <special_bonds>` command in the `:doc: how to <Howto_BPM>` page on BPMs for more details.

 The following coefficients must be defined for each pair of atom types via the :doc:`pair_coeff <pair_coeff>` command as in the examples above, or in the data file or restart files read by the :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` commands, or by mixing as described below: